dandycodingpipe/miniProject_IS2CM010/README.md

 1. **Modify File Paths**: Replace the `input_path` and `output_dir` variables with the correct path to your NIfTI files.
 The script currently uses the following placeholders:
    - NIfTI file: `"Project/Rider/R1 (AD)/R1.nii.gz"`

-2. **Use Aortic Ground Truths**: The script requires aortic ground truth images for accurate processing.
-These ground truths should be provided in your Git repository.
-Load them using the appropriate file paths.
+2. **Use Aortic Ground Truths**: The script requires aortic ground truth images for evaluation.
+These are available for download in the git.
+These ground truths were generated using TotalSegmentator.

-3. **Calling `fastASF` Functions**: The script utilizes several functions from the `fastASF` package for image processing:
+3. **The script utilizes several functions from the `fastASF` package for image processing:
    - `ImageProcessor`
    - `scoreDice`
    - `separate_anatomy`